 The reality check

 Most teams don’t need elaborate Jenkins setups or multi-stage deployment orchestration.
-What they need: fast feedback loops, reliable deployments, and systems that don’t lock someone at 2 AM.
+What they need: fast feedback loops, reliable deployments, and systems that don’t page someone at 2 AM.

 The stack that keeps earning its place